 But it’s not unusual to find tobacco references in the descriptors used in reviews of Cabernet Sauvignon, especially ‘cigar box’.
 As they both—the divine grape cabernet and the evil leaf tobacco—share distinctive pyrazine compounds.
 So to do many other adored substances—chocolate, tomatoes, potatoes—which were introduced to Europe by seafarers returning from exploration of the Americas, the so-called 'New World'.

 This is one serious smelling red.
 Irresistible, in fact: it pulls you in.
-Smells dense and succulent, but there’s also a sparkle.
-Blackberry violet, fig glaze, cabernet flake tobacco.
-Shifting fruit-wise to more saturated, satsuma plumminess with air.
+Smells dense and succulent, but there’s also sparkle.
+Blackberry violet, fig glaze, flake tobacco.
+It shifts fruit-wise to more saturated, satsuma plumminess with air.
 Transitory—complimentary—Aussie sous bois too.
-And it is serious tasting as well and loaded with cane berry juice and pippiness and mulberries soused in terra cotta.
-Carbon paper shimmer among building—evolving—crusty tannins which cradle the super-lucid fruit.
+It is serious tasting as well: loaded with cane berry juice and pippiness; and mulberries soused in terra cotta.
+There’s carbon paper shimmer among the building—evolving—crusty tannins which cradle the super-lucid fruit.
 Eccles cake crystallised fruit and pastry crust.
-And then mouth-aromas lit with oyster shell, gentle baking spices, and fancy—subtle—oak toast rye crust.
-And then more cane berry sharp-succulence. est to follow this over a couple of days I’d suggest.
+And then mouth-aromas lit with oyster shell, gentle baking spices, and fancy—although discreet—oak toast rye crust.
+And then yet more cane berry sharp-succulence.
+Even more expressive on day two.
 Shape, flavour, structure: what a wine!
+Has latent complexity deeply embedded.
 96(98)/100 (e) - 10/10 (h) -😋😋😋- $125 cellar direct.
 Super-classy Australian claret of the medium to full-bodied kind.
 It is a delight to enjoy now, but will be so also in ten years, and twenty—and more.

 Kerri and Brendan Pudney—wines by KT’s production manager (and much more)—have put a lot of serious hard—hand, and heart—work into re-shaping vines and improving the soil health of the Howarth vineyard, which is located in the Clare sub-region of Armagh.
 It was planted in 1987 and established without access to irrigation, and so is therefore what is termed in Australia, a ‘dry grown’ vineyard.
 And boy has it been dry in Clare across many seasons for the past five to six years.